lirios/snapcraft-parts/README.md

-## Snapcraft Cloud Part
+## Snapcraft Cloud Parts
-Snapcraft cloud part for apps using the [Liri Platform snap](https://github.com/lirios/platform-snap)
+Snapcraft cloud parts for snaps using the [Liri Platform snap](https://github.com/lirios/platform-snap)

 ### Usage

+#### Liri Platform

+The Liri Platform cloud parts make it a lot easier to launch snap applications depending on the Liri Platform snap.

 In your `snapcraft.yaml`, add the `liri-platform-<version>` part to the list of `after` parts.